nmunro/nmunro.github.io/_posts/2020-06-05-cl-macros-pt1.md

 ## Conclusion

 This was our first introduction to what is, really not a simple subject, so congratulations for sticking with it so far.
-Our next session will go a little bit further into it, I hope that you have not been put off the subject!
+Our next session will return (briefly) to the Tic Tac Toe game from two previous tutorials and will look at applying this macro to the code, I hope that you have not been put off the subject!

 ## Complete listing